wavefrontHQ/docs/pages/doc/ui_examine_data.md

 ![time bar with turned off live data](images/time_bar_v2.png)

+{% include tip.html content="Live dashboards and charts display data on days in the future as black points.
+This might happen, for example, if you select **1 week** under **Live**.  " %}

 ## Use the Jump To Menu to Find a Section
 Most dashboards have several sections.
 They're easy to access from the **Jump To** menu.